RatJuggler/advent-of-code/2020/README.md

 ##### Day 9: Encoding Error
 Reusing some ideas from day 1.
 After finding the solutions I spent some time on refactoring, which reduced the amount of code, but
 I'm not sure resulted in any performance improvements.

+##### Day 10: Adapter Array
+So the first part was fairly easy, the second part not-so-much.
+For part two I wrote out the possible arrangements to look for, then used a simple loop to detect them and accumulate the result.
+After using steams for most of the processing this doesn't look very elegant but gets the job done.